mark-hobbs/mark-hobbs.github.io/_posts/2025-01-20-autoencoders.md

 Autoencoders provide a powerful tool for finding low-dimensional representations of high-dimensional data.

-By shifting optimisation to the latent space, as opposed to optimising the high-dimensional geometry, optimal designs can be identified much more efficiently.
+By shifting optimisation to the latent space, as opposed to optimising the high-dimensional design representation, optimal designs can be identified much more efficiently.

+## Autoencoders

 ## Implementation